-- D. Clustering of Estate Lots.
-For those lots abutting proposed public open space or undisturbed areas such as areas adjacent to railroad tracks or utility easements, Building Envelopes shall be limited to one (1) acre, with the remainder of the lot to be preserved by perpetual conservation easements, located on the side of each lot where it abuts proposed public open space or other undisturbed areas. - E. Active Recreation.
-A level area for active recreation at [feast ten (10)] acres in area shall be dedicated and improved for use by all residents of the .
 Town of Old Saybrook.
-The design, location for the active recreation, and uses of this area depicted in the Modification Application, Sheet RS-3 revised through February 11, 2011, and shallwill be subject to Note #5 on said Sheet RS-3 providing for prior review by the Parks and Recreation Commission of the engineering plans for the fields specifically including the changes in the elevations as part of the fields and access to them.
-See also Condition I. final subdivision plan. - F. Location of Maintenance Facility.
+The location for the active recreation area depicted in the Modification Application, Sheet RS-3 revised through February 11, 2011, and shall be subject to Note #5 on said Sheet RS-3 providing for prior review by the Parks and Recreation Commission of the engineering plans for the fields specifically including the changes in the elevations of the fields and access to them.
+See also Condition I.

+- F. Location of Maintenance Facility.
 The maintenance facility shall be relocated to a less environmentally sensitive location that is not immediately upgradient of vernal pools or wetlands.
 The Applicant will also be subject to Condition I as regards to this site prior to final approval.
 The Applicant is encouraged to work with the Commission's environmental consultants and the Town's Public Safety Officials to Identify a suitable site. - G. Preservation of Ingham Homestead.
 The Applicant shall present a design for the preservation of the area around the Ingham Homestead, which design shall protect and preserve the historic character of the site and provide for interpretive aides for the visitor. - H. Off-Site Improvements.
 The Applicant shall submit plans for improvements to Ingham Hill Road and Bokum Road that acknowledge and address the increased traffic burdens that The Preserve will create for these roads.
-Such improvements shall include both vehicular safety improvements and pedestrian and/or bicycle travel.

-I. Plans and Statement of Use.
+Such improvements shall include both vehicular safety improvements and pedestrian and/or bicycle travel - I. Plans and Statement of Use.
 Upon approval of the Modification Application, the Applicant shall provide 100' scale Preliminary Plans and an amended Statement of Use for review and approval of the Commission staff as having incorporated all the conditions and modifications of the 2005 Special Exception as modified by the approval of this Modification Application.
 Upon such review and approval, the plans will be so endorsed and filed in the Land Use Department and the Town Clerk's Office.
-No final subdivision approval or

-Special Exception condition compliance application shall be made prior to compliance with this condition.
+No final subdivision approval or Special Exception condition compliance application shall be made prior to compliance with this condition. - J. Additional Final Application Requirements.
+The entire 925.82 acres of the River Sound property in Old Saybrook shall be tested by Motorola or the Fire Department for coverage under the new Municipal Public Safety and Communications System.
+The test results will be provided to the Fire Department and to the Police Department.
+In the event enhanced equipment is required to serve any proposed housing development area, the Applicant agrees that the enhanced communications infrastructure will be provided as part of the roadway system serving the residential units within the housing development area and deemed public improvement subdivision work. - 1.
+An AUTOTURN analysis shall be provide for any roadway in the final subdivision plans.